+S.N Physisorption Chemisorption

+0

-S.N Physisorption Chemisorption 0 1 Only van der Waals forces are present between adsorbate and surface of adsorbent.
-Chemical bonds are formed between adsorbate and surface of adsorbent.
-2 It usually takes place at a low temperature and decreases with increasing temperature.
-It takes place at a high temperature.
+1 Only van der Waals forces are Chemical bonds are formed between

+present between adsorbate and adsorbate and surface of adsorbent.

+surface of adsorbent.

+2 It usually takes place at a low It takes place at a high temperature.

+temperature and decreases with

+increasing temperature.

 3 It is reversible.
+It is irreversible.

+3 temperature and decreases with increasing temperature.
+It is reversible.
 It is irreversible.

 4 It forms multi-molecular layers.
 It forms mono-molecular layers.
 5 It does not require any activation energy.
 It requires activation energy.
 6 It is related to the ease of liquefaction of the gas.
 The extent of adsorption not related to liquefaction of the gas.
 7 It is not specific in nature It is highly specific in nature 8 It results in to multilayer It results into monolayer(single) 9 No surface compound formation takes place Surface compound formation takes place